15 Top Things To Do in Liechtenstein

 Those locations might be a bit more pricey, but the quality and the views are outstanding.

-7. Watch a Falcon Show
+7. Falcon Show at Galina Falconry Centre

 The show hits its peak when you’re invited to stretch out your arm so that the eagle can sit down on it.